 See all music, comedy Live music concerts and comedy gigs in London during January

 See all theatre shows Treat yourself to a meal and a balcony seat at a West End show

 Family & Kid’s events

 See all family, kids Some ideas if you’re planning to take your children to London in February

 Art & Museums

 See all art, museums If you’re into art and history then how about visiting a gallery or museum?

-to • Tate Britain 'All To Human: A Century Of Painting Life' will include works by the likes of Lucian Freud and Francis Bacon. to • Queen’s Gallery The 'Art & Power' exhibition at the Queen's Gallery will explore how Charles II used art to glorify his restored monarchy.
+to • Tate Britain 'All To Human: A Century Of Painting Life' will include works by the likes of Lucian Freud and Francis Bacon. to • Courtauld Gallery The Courtauld Gallery will be showing some 16th-century drawings by Antoine Caron, created for his patron Catherine de' Medici.